yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-quickstart/qs-explore.md

 showAsideToc: true
 ---

-After [creating a free cluster](../qs-add/) and [connecting to the cluster](../qs-connect/) using Cloud Shell, you can start exploring YugabyteDB's PostgreSQL-compatible, fully-relational Yugabyte SQL API.
+After [creating a Sandbox cluster](../qs-add/) and [connecting to the cluster](../qs-connect/) using Cloud Shell, you can start exploring YugabyteDB's PostgreSQL-compatible, fully-relational Yugabyte SQL API.

 When you connect to your cluster using Cloud Shell with the YSQL API, the shell window incorporates a quick start guide, with a series of pre-built queries for you to run.